Albion VCTs – hero 2021

 The manager

-The Albion VCTs have been managed by Albion Capital Group LLP (“Albion”).
-Albion has been managing VCTs for over 20 years and has £1 billion of assets under management, of which around £700 million in its VCTs.
+The Albion VCTs are managed by Albion Capital Group LLP (“Albion”), which manages £1 billion of assets, of which over £700 million is in VCTs.

 The 20-strong investment team is led by managing partner Will Fraser-Allen, an experienced technology investor, who joined Albion in 2001.